maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 f1_score(y_pred, y_test)
 ```

-The resulting f1 score is: `0.066`, which is low.
-The accuracy is close to 86% since our model tends to predict too often that the song is systematically not a hit.
+The resulting F1-score is: `0.066`, which is low.
+The accuracy is close to 86% since our model tends to predict that the song is systematically not a hit.
 There is room for better data and better models.

-# Data Enrichment through Spotify
+# Data enrichment through Spotify

 Where could we get data from?
 Well, popular music services like Spotify provide cool APIs that gather a lot of information on artists, albums and tracks.
 Using external APIs can sometimes be cumbersome.
-Hopefully, there is a great package called [Spotipy](https://spotipy.readthedocs.io/en/latest/#) that does most of the work for us!
+Luckily, there is a great package called [Spotipy](https://spotipy.readthedocs.io/en/latest/#) that does most of the work for us!

 Spotipy is available on [Github](https://github.com/plamere/spotipy).
 If you follow the instructions, you will simply have to :
 - Install the package via PyPI
 - Create a project from the developer's console of Spotify
 - Write down your redirect URI and TokenID
 - Configure the URI and token in the util file of the package
-- and that's it!

-It's pretty well explained on the setup page of Spotipy, so let's move on to the data enrichment.
+Let's move on to the data enrichment.
 When using Spotipy for the first time, you are required to validate the redirect URI (I have used `http://localhost/` ).

 ```python
 import sys